 There are a number of ways that you can offer an on-demand interview — though, on-demand phone and video interview options are the most popular — in your hiring process.
 But, before we dive into these different types of on-demand interviews and why they are useful, we need to know what on-demand interviews are.
 So, what is an on-demand interview?
 Essentially, an on-demand interview is an asynchronous interviewing method where your candidates can answer pre-selected and recorded interview questions.

-On-demand interviews are often also referred to as one-way or self-guided interviews.
+On-demand interviews are often also referred to as virtual or virtual interviews.
 Whether you are opting for an on-demand phone screening interview or an on-demand video screening interview, both of these solutions can bring a lot of benefits to your hiring process.
 Both video and phone interview options eliminate the need for your recruiters to schedule and conduct interviews in real-time.
 This can be an incredible time-saver and lead to a much higher applicant processing rate which can allow you to more easily and effectively assess your candidates before they get a better offer from someone else.
 For example, with Qualifi’s on-demand phone screening interview platform you can screen candidates in just 3-5 minutes, increase your screening efficiency by up to 80%, and instantly invite your candidates to take your interview minutes after they apply for a position.

 Unlike a traditional interview, where there is a real-time conversation between the interviewer and the interviewee, an on-demand interview can be done at any time of the day — regardless of what normal work hours may be.
 In other words, an asynchronous interview is not done in real-time.
 Each part of the interview is done separately and then recorded.
 This makes it not only easier for the interviewers to review and assess interview responses, but it also makes the interview process more convenient for candidates as well.

-Rather than needing to take time and make efforts to schedule, reschedule, and conduct interviews for every single candidate, with a one-way interview you can completely eliminate the need for these time-consuming and monotonous processes that take valuable time away from your recruiting team’s workday.
-This type of interview is often referred to as a one-way interview because only one person is taking part in the interview at one time.
+Rather than needing to take time and make efforts to schedule, reschedule, and conduct interviews for every single candidate, with a virtual interview you can completely eliminate the need for these time-consuming and monotonous processes that take valuable time away from your recruiting team’s workday.
+This type of interview is often referred to as a virtual interview because only one person is taking part in the interview at one time.

-Asynchronous interviews give both your recruiting team and your candidates a better use of their time as well as create an effective and more structured interview system that is self-guided and easy for both candidates and recruiters to use.
+Asynchronous interviews give both your recruiting team and your candidates a better use of their time as well as create an effective and more structured interview system that is virtual and easy for both candidates and recruiters to use.
 This is why, with an on-demand interview solution, like Qualifi, many businesses are able to dramatically improve their hiring processes and bring a far more efficient and effective interviewing system for their candidates.

 Meeting the demands of high-volume hiring is extremely difficult for even the most advanced and efficient recruiters when they are not using effective recruiting strategies such as on-demand interviews.
 This is because high-volume recruitment goals require recruiting teams to be able to find the most qualified candidates by the dozen (or even more) and without tools that can help recruiters quickly and efficiently sift through the hundreds of applications and interview responses.
 This is especially important when it comes to hiring for healthcare and other professional positions because you want to ensure that you are not missing out on the qualified talent (especially when there is a shortage of that talent) but you cannot spend days upon days manually flagging and reviewing (as well as scheduling and conducting) interviews for future consideration.

 So, what do you need to be able to effectively and efficiently conduct the high-volume hiring you need for your business?
 Whether it is hospitality hiring, call center hiring, or hiring for more specialized fields — like healthcare or engineering — on-demand interviews can be an excellent solution.
-These interviews can be sent out to candidates as soon as they apply and because they are self-guided your candidates can take them at any time that works best for them.
+These interviews can be sent out to candidates as soon as they apply and because they are virtual your candidates can take them at any time that works best for them.
 You can then review all of the interview responses at once and easily compare and assess the most promising interviews.
 Using a platform like Qualifi can help you to do this efficiently by using artificial intelligence and natural language processing to highlight the most qualified candidates so that you can focus on them rather than focusing your time on sifting through the hundreds of resumes and interviews that have come in.

 As candidate experience becomes more and more of a focal point in the recruitment process it is important for recruiters to know how to take steps to cultivate a pleasant interview experience for all candidates — not just those who are the most qualified for a position.
 While you do not want to spend all of your time on these candidates as they will not be the ones that you want to hire for the position you are looking for, it is still important to offer an equal and good candidate experience to all candidates.